jgstylez/meant2grow/docs/HOW_TO_ACCESS_PLATFORM_ADMIN.md

-# How to Access Platform Admin Dashboard
+# How to Access Platform Operator Dashboard

-This guide provides step-by-step instructions for creating and accessing the Platform Admin dashboard.
+This guide provides step-by-step instructions for creating and accessing the Platform Operator dashboard.

+**Note:** "Platform Operator" is the preferred terminology, though the role value in the database is `PLATFORM_ADMIN` for technical reasons.

-## Step 1: Create a Platform Admin Account
+## Step 1: Create a Platform Operator Account

-You need to create a platform admin user account first.
+You need to create a platform operator user account first.
 There are two ways to do this:

 ### Option A: Using the Script (Recommended for First Admin)